griffithlab/civicpy/docs/install.rst

 Configuring Cache Save
 ----------------------

-A local copy of the CIViCpy cache is kept by default at your $HOME/.civicpy/cache.pkl directory.
+A local copy of the CIViCpy cache is kept by default at your ``$HOME/.civicpy/cache.pkl`` directory.
-You may configure an environment variable CIVICPY_CACHE_FILE to adjust this destination path for storing the cache.
+You may configure an environment variable ``CIVICPY_CACHE_FILE`` to adjust this destination path for storing the cache.
 For example::

    >> .bashrc << echo "export CIVICPY_CACHE_FILE=$HOME/.civicpy/cache.pkl"

 When loading a cache, it will be updated automatically by CIViCpy if stale (default: after 7 days).
-Cache stale time is configurable when calling `civic.update_cache()`.
+Cache stale time is configurable when calling `civic.update_cache()` or by setting the CACHE_TIMEOUT_DAYS environment variable.